WATCH: The Meaning Behind Jordan Peele's 'Nope': The Dangers of Pursuing Spectacle

 Jordan Peele's Subverts the Horror Genre Again in Nope

-We all know Jordan Peele loves subversion.
+We all know Jordan Peele loves to subvert and redefine the horror genre.
 It's a trademark that he has used as a storytelling tool in all his movies thus far.
 In Nope, he took this philosophy to a whole new level.
 He subverted us (the audience) before we even stepped foot into the theater, leading us to believe we were about to see some kind of alien invasion/UFO/science fiction movie.
 In reality, this movie is more akin to the sub-genre known as the “Creature Feature” — think Jaws, The Thing, Alien, etc. It’s a movie about a group of people facing off with a monster… Who will come out on top?

 Subversion That Leads to Immersion